agroal/pgagroal/doc/CONFIGURATION.md

 | DATABASE | Yes      | Specifies the database for the rule.
 Either specific name or `all` for all databases |
 | USER | Yes      | Specifies the user for the rule.
 Either specific name or `all` for all users |
 | MAX_CONNECTIONS | Yes      | Specifies the maximum number of connections for the entry. `all` for all connections |

+# pgagroal_users configuration

+The `pgagroal_users` configuration defines the users known to the system.
+This file is created and managed through the `pgagroal-admin` tool.

+The configuration is loaded from either the path specified by the `-u` flag or `/etc/pgagroal_users.conf`.